sanjk2002/Excel_project/Bike_retail_sales/README.md

 ## **Key Metrics and Insights:**

-### Product Sales across Countries
+- ### Product Sales across Countries:

   The United States records the highest sales across all three categories .

   - In accessories, it achieves the highest volume with **371,198 units sold**, while Germany reports the **lowest at 97,723 units**.
   - In clothing, the U.S. has highest sales at **91,590 units**, whereas Germany once again has the lowest, with **22,865 units**.
   - Bike sales, the United States ranks first with **11,092 units**, followed closely by **Australia with 10,111 units**.
 Canada records the lowest sales in the bike segment, with just **2,209 units sold**.

-### Revenue Share by Product Category
+- ### Revenue Share by Product Category

 Accessories have a high order volume across all countries, their revenue contribution remains **relatively low at 17.54%**, compared to bikes, which generate the majority of revenue at **72.69%**, and clothing, which contributes just **9.77%**.

-### Sub-Category Order Quantities
+- ### Sub-Category Order Quantities

   - Tires & Tubes have the highest order volume, with **505,889 units sold.** Bike Stands are the least purchased item within the accessories category.
   - In clothing, **jerseys are the most popular** sub-category, followed by caps, whereas vests account for the lowest sales.
   - In bikes, road bikes consistently record the highest sales every year.

-### Quarterly Sales Trends
+- ### Quarterly Sales Trends

 Sales fluctuate across all countries on a quarterly basis.
 In Australia, the highest road bike sales are consistently recorded in the first and fourth quarters.

-### Customer Segmentation
+- ### 5.
+Customer Segmentation

 Male customers represent the majority of the buyer base. **Adults aged 35–64** account for the largest share of purchases, contributing **50.01% to total sales**. **Young Adults (ages 25–34)** form the second-largest segment, responsible for **33.21%** of overall sales.